Gauranggupt/AI-and-ML-/README.md

-This is the whole code to preprocess the titanic dataset from Kaggle.
+This is the code to preprocess the titanic dataset from Kaggle.